 For example, give them the option to swap crisp long-sleeved shirts for lightweight and breathable linen shirts, as well as polo shirts and plan t-shirts.
 Each of these options can be teamed with a blazer for meetings.
 You could also allow them to wear appropriate length shorts if they’re not required to attend meetings.

 In the UK, employees are entitled to one uninterrupted 20-minute rest break when they work for over 6 hours.
 However, during a heatwave, it’s even more vital to ensure that your staff leave the office to get some cool, fresh air.
 One way to achieve this is by moving meetings outside wherever possible.
-Alternatively, give employees an extended lunch, or even an additional 10 or 15-minute break in the afternoon.
-Remember to be aware that temperatures are typically highest between 12pm – 3pm, as a little bit of employee care can go a long way.
-Happy employees are more productive employees, after all.
+This may be easy to do whilst working remotely if you have a garden or balcony with some shaded areas.